ostriftis/clarity-app/README.md

   the system responsive and deployable on single-GPU consumer hardware.
 Furthermore, the SWA reduces computational complexity on inference.

 _Why QLoRA?_
-I employed **4-bit NormalFloat (NF4) quantization** to freeze the pretrained model weights, injecting trainable Low-Rank Adapters.
+I employed **4-bit quantization** to freeze the pretrained model weights, injecting trainable Low-Rank Adapters.
 This reduces memory usage by ~65% while maintaining 16-bit full fine-tuning performance, preventing "catastrophic forgetting" of the model's general reasoning abilities.

 ### Hardware Requirements